|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

-A consultation to understand user requirements for marriage, divorce and civil partnership statistics following the introduction of marriages of same sex couples was published in October 2013.
-Information provided was used to help us review our marriage, divorce and civil partnership statistics to meet user needs as much as possible.
-A summary of the responses to the consultation and future plans was published.Back to table of contents
+A consultation to understand user requirements for marriage, divorce and civil partnership statistics following the introduction of marriages of same-sex couples was published in October 2013.
+The information provided was used to help us review our marriage, divorce and civil partnership statistics to meet user needs as much as possible.
+A summary of the responses to the consultation and future plans was published.

-Population estimates by marital status, which provide the estimated population by age group, sex and marital status (single, married, civil partnered, divorced, and widowed) for England and Wales, are also available.
+Population estimates by marital status provide the estimated population by age group, sex and marital status (single, married, civil partnered, divorced, and widowed) for England and Wales.Back to table of contents

 Office for National Statistics (ONS), last revised 2 November 2022, ONS website, Quality and Methodology Information, Divorces in England and Wales (QMI)